FINRA fines Guggenheim for failing to supervise two CDO traders

-(Reuters) - Guggenheim Securities LLC has been ordered to pay a fine of $800,000 for failing to supervise two former traders who tried to hide a trading loss in 2008, Wall Street’s industry-funded regulator said.
+Oct 11 (Reuters) - Guggenheim Securities LLC has been ordered to pay a fine of $800,000 for failing to supervise two traders who tried to hide a trading loss, Wall Street’s industry-funded regulator said.

 The Financial Industry Regulatory Authority (FINRA) also suspended Alexander Rekeda, the former head of Guggenheim’s collateralized debt obligation (CDO) desk, for one year and fined him $50,000.
 Timothy Day, a trader on Guggenheim’s CDO Desk, was suspended for four months and fined $20,000.